csoftxyz/RIA_EISA/README.md

 # Z₃-Graded Dynamical Lagrangian (v15)

+> **⚠️ Historical version**: This is an early exploratory implementation (15D, pre-rigorous).
+The current rigorous EFT dynamics verification is provided by **`z3_dynamics_verification.py`** (see "⭐ NEW: Condensed-Matter & Dynamics Verification Scripts" section above), which validates the full 19D graded Yang–Mills → Yukawa → one-loop matching → surface solution chain used in the submitted paper.
+This v15 script is retained for historical reproducibility.

 The Python script `z3_lagrangian_core_15.py` provides a practical numerical implementation of a dynamical Lagrangian derived from the 15-dimensional $Z_3$-graded superalgebra.
 **Main features:**
 - Constructs the full graded algebra generators and brackets